paedu/reactive-eventsourcing/README.md

 * If you wanna play around with the event store and the events in the frontend you could install the Redux Dev-Tools Extensions (for Chrome, FF, Edge).
   Have fun!

+## Questions / Pull Requests
-Please don't hesitate to ask if something isn't clear or if you have a question about it.
+**Please don't hesitate to ask** if something is not clear to you or if you have a specific question about it.
 Or place a pull request if you've found a bug or have some improvements you wanna share with us.